BetonQuest/BetonQuest/documentation/User-Documentation/Notifications.md

 | sound | Sound to play.
 If blank, no sound.
 Either <a href="https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Sound.html" target="_blank"> vanilla Minecraft sounds</a> or the name of a sound from a resource pack. |

 ### Advancement
 Shows the notification using an achievement popup.
-Unfortunately Minecraft does play a sound here that cannot be disabled unless you remove it from your ressource pack.
+Unfortunately Minecraft does play the default advancement sound here.
+It can only be disabled by removing it from your ressource pack.
 You can still add your own additional sound to this notification though.

 ??? info "Preview"
     ![advancement image](../media/content/User-Documentation/Notifications/advancement.png)